Houses in multiple occupation licensing

 Licences will be granted if:

-• the proposed manager has control of the house, and is a fit and proper person to be the manager
+- the proposed manager has control of the house, and is a fit and proper person to be the manager, and

-APPLY FOR A NEW HMO LICENCE RENEW AN HMO LICENCE CHANGE AN EXISTING HMO LICENCE
+APPLY FOR A NEW HMO LICENCE RENEW AN HMO LICENCE CANCEL/SURRENDER AN EXISTING LICENCE

 Failed application, licence holder redress and queries